jbcodeforce/java-studies/docs/quarkus.md

 * Designed to run java for microservice in container and OpenShift: reduce start time to microseconds, and reduce memory footprint.
 * Run native in linux based image, so most of the java processing is done at build time.
+* Extensible components, very easy to add dependencies and hide plumbing code
+* Easy to develop integration tests at API level
-* Extensible components, Quarkus implements reactive programming with Vert.x
+* Quarkus implements reactive programming with Vert.x

 Quarkus HTTP support is based on a non-blocking and reactive engine (Eclipse Vert.x and Netty).
 All the HTTP requests your application receives, are handled by event loops (IO Thread) and then are routed towards the code that manages the request.